James Brady and Madeleine Goulet, on a barge, Saskatchewan, August 1950

 Jean Cuthand, M. F. Norris and James Brady at demonstration in Regina, Saskatchewan, ca. 1961.
 Glenbow Collection, PA-2218-943

 James Brady led the kind of life that could easily be made into an epic film.
-He was both a fearless political organizer and intrepid outdoorsman; a card carrying Marxist and veteran of the Canadian Forces in World War II.
+He was both a fearless political organizer and intrepid outdoorsman; a card carrying Marxist and veteran of the Canadian Forces in the Second World War.

 Among his achievements were the founding of the Métis Association of Alberta and the Métis Association of Saskatchewan, and he was a key figure in establishing Métis settlements in both provinces.
 He dedicated his life to advocating and organizing for the rights of Métis and First Nations peoples.